Start where you are and grow into a Special Education teacher!

 work in MHUSD classrooms.

 Post-BA residents receive a $25,000 stipend during the residency year and commit to teaching after they earn the credential.
-The model mixes paid school-site experience, structured mentoring, and EPP coursework aligned to CTC standards.
+The model mixes paid school-site experience, structured mentoring, and coursework aligned to California

 PROGRAM LOCATIONS